 - Final Thoughts

-- And the Strymon BigSky Multidimensional Reverb Pedal is our Editor’s Choice; a complete reverb solution capable of creating fantastic soundscapes.
+- And the Strymon BigSky Multidimensional Reverb Pedal is our Editor’s Choice.
+It offers a complete reverb solution capable of creating fantastic soundscapes.

 TC Electronic Hall of Fame 2 Reverb Pedal – Our Top Pick